 Garfield County intends to solicit assistance from the Department of Defense’s Innovative Readiness Training Program (IRT).

-The assistance will include the extraction of a fully intact articulated dinosaur specimen via helicopter in the Grand Staircase Escalante National Monument in southern Utah.
+The assistance will include the extraction of a fully intact articulated dinosaur specimen via helicopter in the Grand Staircase-Escalante National Monument in southern Utah.
 The proposed assistance will take place in the Kaiparowits Plateau region in June 2026.

+These scientifically-significant fossils are collected under valid paleontology excavation permits issued by the Bureau of Land Management and will be curated and preserved in the public trust at federally-approved public repositories for scientific research, display, and educational uses by the American public.
+Federal law (PL 111-11, Subtitle D: 16 USC 470aaa, Section 6302) and regulations (43 CFR Part 49 § 49.30) require that scientifically significant paleontological resources on federal land be managed and protected using scientific principles and expertise.
+The collection and preservation of these significant dinosaur fossils is consistent with these laws and regulations (CFR Part 49 § 49.120).

 Construction contractors, labor unions, or private individuals who have questions or who wish to voice opposition to military assistance for this project may contact Kaden Figgins, Director of Planning & Economic Development for Garfield County at kaden.figgins@garfield.utah.gov or (435) 676-1157 no later than thirty (30) days after the first publication of this notice.